riipandi/tufa/readme.md

 Tufa' security design and vault format is described in detail in [this document](docs/vault.md).

+> This application is a fork of https://github.com/beemdevelopment/Aegis

 # Features

 - Free and open source